After military opens door, Trump rejects removing names of Confederate leaders from U.S. bases

 She said renaming the bases was “an absolute non-starter for the president.”

-Reporting By Jeff Mason, Idrees Ali and Steve Holland; editing by Jonathan Oatis
+Reporting By Jeff Mason, Idrees Ali and Steve Holland; writing by Steve Holland; editing by Jonathan Oatis and Diane Craft